scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 but all `Monads` are also `Applicatives` so we can ignore that difference for now.

-We need an `Applicative[ListOption]` to call `pure`.
-We have [`cats.data.OptionT`][cats.data.OptionT] in scope, which provides the implicits for `OptionT`.
-However, in order to generate our `Applicative[ListOption]`, the implicits for `OptionT` also require an `Applicative` for `List`.
+In order to generate our `Applicative[ListOption]` we need instances of `Applicative` for `List` and `OptionT`.
+`OptionT` is a Cats data type so its instance is provided by its companion object.
-Hence the additional import from [`cats.instances.list`][cats.instances.list].
+The instance for `List` comes from [`cats.instances.list`][cats.instances.list].

 Notice we're not importing [`cats.syntax.functor`][cats.syntax.functor] or [`cats.syntax.flatMap`][cats.syntax.flatMap].
 This is because `OptionT` is a concrete data type with its own explicit `map` and `flatMap` methods.
-It wouldn't hurt to import the syntax---the compiler will simply ignore it in favour of the explicit methods.
+It wouldn't cause problems if we imported the syntax---the compiler would simply ignore it in favour of the explicit methods.

-Remember that we're subjecting ourselves to this shenanigans because we're stubbornly refusing to import our instances from [`cats.instances.all`][cats.instances.all].
+Remember that we're subjecting ourselves to this shenanigans because we're stubbornly refusing to use the universal Cats import, [`cats.implicits`][cats.implicits].
+If we did use that import,
-If we did that, everything would just work.
+all of the instances and syntax we needed would be in scope and everything would just work.
 </div>

 ## Monad Transformers in Cats

-Monad transformers are a little different to the other abstractions we've seen---they don't have their own type class.
+Each monad transformer is a data type, defined in [`cats.data`][cats.data], that allows us to *wrap* stacks of monads to produce new monads.
-We use monad transformers to build monads, which we then use via the `Monad` type class.
+We use the monads we've built via the `Monad` type class.
-Thus the main points of interest when using monad transformers are:
+The main concepts we have to cover to understand monad transformers are:

 - the available transformer classes;
-- building stacks of monads using transformers;
+- how to build stacks of monads using transformers;
-- constructing instances of a monad stack; and
+- how to construct instances of a monad stack; and
-- pulling apart a stack to access the wrapped monads.
+- how to pull apart a stack to access the wrapped monads.

 ### The Monad Transformer Classes